Master of Education in Reading Literacy

 Belhaven University’s Master of Education in Reading Literacy program is an online degree in reading education that offers advanced skills and specialized training for teachers who want to impact schools in the area of reading.
 This Master of Reading program prepares students for today's educational system where there has been a heavy emphasis on evaluating academic achievement.
 Teachers who enroll in to the program will learn how to diagnose and assess student reading problems, then improve their own and other teachers’ ability to meet those needs.

-This degree path is intended for those who are already teaching and have a teacher’s license.
+This degree path is intended for those who hold a valid standard teaching license.
 The online curriculum prepares participants with the most knowledgeable and current practices in reading.
 Internships and practicum field experiences will provide an opportunity to apply classroom principles and techniques.

 A master’s degree in reading can put teachers into supervisory and leadership roles in education.
 Many school districts use literacy coaches or reading specialists to improve instruction.
 Additional job possibilities include a variety of instructional settings and collegiate positions such as teaching remedial reading on the college level.
 This degree path is specialized and may lead to a specialist degree or a doctorate in reading.

 The Master of Education in Reading Literacy can be completed within two years.

 |EDU630||Diagnostic and Remedial Strategies in the Content Areas||3|